-- 1) Pound nets may be shaped with internal frames to provide the full net volume; - 2) The kelp depths in the pound may be matched with the depth of active spawning by testing spawn deposition with a weighted string; - 3) Fishing and transferring herring to pounds should only occur once herring are fully mature; - 4) Small top-off sets may be added over a 2-3 day period; - 5) The herring density in the net should be limited since spawning is retarded by excessive crowding; - 6) Web depth adjustments may be adjusted (consistent with specifications under 5 AAC 27.130 (e)(1)(C) or 5 AAC 27.185(cc)) to provide good water exchange;

-7) Working in a small group of permit holders may help to provide adequate time for harvesting herring and tending pounds.
+- 1) Pound nets may be shaped with internal frames to provide the full net volume; - 2) The kelp depths in the pound may be matched with the depth of active spawning by testing spawn deposition with a weighted string; - 3) Fishing and transferring herring to pounds should only occur once herring are fully mature; - 4) Small top-off sets may be added over a 2-3 day period; - 5) The herring density in the net should be limited since spawning is retarded by excessive crowding; - 6) Web depth adjustments may be adjusted (consistent with specifications under 5 AAC 27.130 (e)(1)(C) or 5 AAC 27.185(cc)) to provide good water exchange; - 7) Working in a small group of permit holders may help to provide adequate time for harvesting herring and tending pounds.

 The SOK fisheries take place in high-use subsistence, recreational, and commercial use areas valued for their fish and wildlife resources as well as their wilderness character.
 Under 5 AAC 27.185 (w) all pounds and associated equipment used in these fisheries must be removed from the water by a specific date for a specific period of time.
-Some permit holders in this fishery have for years been leaving a significant amount of gear in the water year round conflicting with these uses.
-Also, over the years a significant amount of derelict gear has accumulated on area beaches.
-Despite increased efforts to enforce regulations in recent years this continues to be a problem.
-Residents of the communities near where these fisheries exist have become increasingly upset with the poor stewardship shown by some permit holders and have lodged numerous complaints with ADF&G, insisting on better enforcement of regulations.
+A regulation was adopted at the 2012 Alaska Board of Fisheries meeting that further specifies gear marking and removal requirements.